crytic/cloudexec/README.md

 cloudexec clean
 ```

-Note that there is often a delay while deleting files from Digital Ocean Spaces buckets.
+Note that there is a delay of up to 2 weeks while deleting files from Digital Ocean Spaces buckets.
+Files cannot be accessed or overwritten while such delays are pending, so plan ahead.
+This delay is enforced by Digital Ocean, cloudexec is not able to influence it.

 ## Optional: Create a CloudExec DigitalOcean image